 1 year (with a prior conviction within 5 years) |

 Texas's "implied consent" laws require all drivers lawfully arrested for a DWI to submit to a blood or breath test.
-Motorists who refuse testing face the following license suspensions periods.
+Motorists who refuse testing face license suspension for 180 days for a first offense or 2 years for a second or subsequent offense.
+(Tex.
+Trans.
+Code §§ 724.011, 72.035 (2025).)

 If you get charged with a DWI in Texas, you might be hoping to get the charge dismissed altogether.
 However, unless the court throws out evidence that's critical to prove the charge, it's unlikely a prosecutor will agree to a complete dismissal.